clerk/t3-turbo-and-clerk/README.md

 # Create T3 Turbo with Clerk Authentication

-## About

-This takes the original create-t3-turbo and adds Clerk authentication allowing you to have one auth package for both Expo and Next.js.
-You will notice there is no longer an auth package as it is not requried.

 ## Clerk Dashboard Setup

 For this template to work you need to enable Discord as an OAuth provider.
 You can find the social options under `User & Authentication / Social Providers` in the [Clerk Dashboard](https://dashboard.clerk.dev)